What Victims Should Know About Dram Shop Lawsuits Against Terminal Six

 Note: Investigations are not guarantees of guilt.
-Just because a complaint was filed does not mean that Terminal Six actually violated alcohol-service laws.
-However, even if sufficient evidence of a violation is not found, that doesn't necessarily mean the bar is innocent--only that the allegation couldn't be proven.
+A complaint's being filed does not necessarily mean that Terminal Six actually violated alcohol-service laws.
+However, even if sufficient evidence of a violation is not found, that doesn't necessarily mean the bar is innocent either--only that the allegation couldn't be proven.
 In order to make any claims stick, investigators have to find irrefutable evidence that there was a violation of Texas dram shop law.
 Due to the nature of the offenses, that proof can be difficult to find.
 All we're doing here is relaying publicly-available information about incidents where the TABC has investigated Terminal Six for possible criminal or administrative violations.

 TABC Investigations of Terminal Six